h00dieB0y/ANTARES/README.md

 **Ant Algorithm for Trail-based Exploration & Resolution Systems**

-A high-performance implementation of the Ant-CP algorithm for solving Constraint Satisfaction Problems (CSP) using Ant Colony Optimization (ACO).
+An implementation of the Ant-CP algorithm for solving Constraint Satisfaction Problems (CSP) using Ant Colony Optimization (ACO).

 ---